kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests Unrestricted.md

 - Open the door and [Save Teleport](<../Techniques/Save Teleporting>) forward to accost Malak: 2
 - Defeat his first phase with Sneak Attack powered Critical Strikes
   - Try to bump him or have Jolee distract him to get Sneak Attacks in
-  - This can actually be a one-round fight, but usually it's three or so
+  - This can actually be a one-round fight, but usually it's two or three
 - Malak Second Phase Skip:
   - When Malak starts running to a Jedi popsicle, activate [AMG](<../Major Glitches/Anywhere Menu Glitch>) via QS
   - When the CS starts, click twice to bring up the first dialog option
   - Press Enter to select option 1 and clear the pop-up
-  - Immediately QS/QL
+  - Immediately QS/QL to skip the cutscene
   - ***Finishes "The Final Confrontation"***
 - Timing ends when the mouse disappears on the black screen after the load!
 Congratulations!